94rain/openFlights/README.md

 ## Running the program

-After building the program, enter the command `./openflight` in the terminal
+After building the program, run `./openflight` in the terminal

 ## Testing the program